 HOST A FREE PUBLIC CONVERSATION

-In Spring 2018 I began offering free presentations called Does My Voice Count: Voter Suppression Then and Now is a free presentation that has been shared with diverse audiences in several states for about three years.
-I show the Mississippi photographs followed by a public conversation about voter suppression before the Act and new challenges 50 years later.
-This event includes:
+Does My Voice Count: Voter Suppression Then and Now is a free presentation that has been shared with diverse audiences in several states for about three years.
+I show the Mississippi photographs from 1965 and 2020 followed by a conversation about voter suppression before the Act and new nationwide challenges now, 55 years later.

-1) A slide show of compelling photographs from 1965 Mississippi Freedom Christmas and present 2020 voting challenges
+- a slide show and personal narrative of compelling photographs from 1965 Mississippi Freedom Christmas and present 2020 voting challenges

-2) A conversation on the strategies of voter suppression that have been implemented since the rollback of the Voting Rights Act in 2013.
+- an exploration of the strategies of voter suppression that have been implemented since the rollback of the Voting Rights Act in 2013

-4) Sharing of relevant resources for action to oppose voter suppression: Organizations, books, films, etc.
+- sharing of relevant resources for action to oppose voter suppression: organizations, books, films, etc.

 SET UP A CONVERSATION

-If you have interest contact me about setting up a time for an event and possibly also an exhibit of photos with descriptions.
-The presentation is adaptable and can easily fit the requirements of the any interested group —from a single class period or assembly up to two hours or more.
-I can also hold distance conversations by Skype, Facetime or Zoom.
+Questions?
+Contact me about setting up a time for an event.
+Presentations are adaptable and can easily fit the time requirements of any interested group —from a single class period or assembly up to two hours or more for large groups.
 I am glad to provide good quality historical images for publicity and flyer PDFs.

-If you can think of other persons or any venue that might be interested in learning about voter suppression would you kindly forward this information to them?
+Do you know of other persons or venues that might be interested in learning about voter suppression?
+Please forward this information to them.

 Jim Lemkin, ND